blinklv/portfolio/README.md

 ![Desktop](readme/desktop.jpg)

-If you change the device (likes tablet, phone), it will be showed differently.
+If you change the device (likes tablet, phone), it will be shown differently.
 Waiting for you to dig it :smirk:.